Magform/articleAnalyzer/src/site/markdown/implementation.md

 `mvn javadoc:javadoc`

-and open the file index.html located in the path target/site/apidocs.
+and, to show the documentation, open the file index.html located in the path target/site/apidocs in a web browser.